 How to Safely Make Dabs at Home: Rosin Tech

 From the depths of Instagram to the top shelf of the dispensary, rosin is the hottest trend in cannabis concentrates.
 But there is a lot of confusion regarding the stuff – is it effective?
 Does it yield?
 Is it flavorful?
 Can I vaporize it?
 Will it be stable?
 What will the replies to these questions even mean?
-We will help you understand the answers as well as provide step-by-step instructions for making rosin at home.
+I will help you understand the answers as well as provide step-by-step instructions for making rosin at home.

 Also referred to as rosin tech, the process utilizes heat and pressure to extract the essential oils from the cannabis flower or hash.
 This can be performed using a simple hair straightener or a rosin press.
-Because the industrial rosin presses are very expensive and intended for commercial production, we will explain how to make rosin hash at home with your basic Target hair straightener as the primary piece of extraction equipment (with the option to use a Home Depot bar clamp to increase pressure).
-Once your rosin hash is ready, we can show you how to smoke dabs as well!
+Because the industrial rosin presses are very expensive and intended for commercial production, I will explain how to make rosin hash at home with your basic Target hair straightener as the primary piece of extraction equipment (with the option to use a Home Depot bar clamp to increase pressure).
+Once your rosin hash is ready, I can show you how to smoke dabs as well!

 Get the Necessary Items for Pressing Bud:

 Hair Straightener/Flat Iron (wider plates provide more surface area for pressing)